ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Honduras](http://kyk.kiekies.net/?src=https://ccwaterkloof.github.io/prayer/slides/honduras.md) Parental guidance advised for a scene around 01:34
+This week we are praying for [Qatar](/prayer/notes/qatar.html)

-If you missed it, last week was [Australia](/prayer/notes/australia.html)
+If you missed it, last week was [Qatar](http://kyk.kiekies.net/?src=https://ccwaterkloof.github.io/prayer/slides/honduras.md)

 ## Prayer App